 - Enhanced curriculum aimed at providing a forum for restorative justice.
 Ideas for this include a public class featuring a series of guest speakers addressing heartfelt issues of importance to a restorative justice path forward.

-- Panels, such as Wednesday’s inaugural event, which is being co-sponsored by the UCSF-UC Hastings Consortium on Law, Science and Health Policy.
+- Panels, such as Wednesday’s inaugural event, which is being co-sponsored by the UCSF-UC Law SF Consortium on Law, Science and Health Policy.

 The Feb.
 10 panel features Nez who, as president of the largest Native American reservation in the United States, has worked to draw national attention to the challenges Indigenous nations and communities have faced in dealing with COVID-19.
 Other participants include Agnes Attaki, Director of Health Disparities Outreach & Prevention Education at the University of Arizona College of Medicine; Notah Begay III, founder of the NB3 Foundation, four-time PGA tour winner, member of the Stanford Athletic Hall of Fame, and a golf analyst for NBC Sports who has also brought the issue to national attention; Matthew L.M.
 Fletcher, Professor of Law & Director of the Indigenous Law & Policy Center at Michigan State University College of Law, and the center’s inaugural Visiting Professor of Law; and Sriram Shamasunder, Associate Professor of Medicine at the UCSF School of Medicine, who has provided clinical assistance to the Navajo Nation during the pandemic.